“A Holy Trinity of ancient stones, contemporary design and sylvan tranquillity at the heart of the Perigord (villa, sleeps up to 12)”

 Room 1 is on the ground floor of the main house with a big double bed which marries two twins.
 This vast room, with a separate dressing room, has the same all-white walls and grey screed as the sitting room and kitchen.
 A bright kilim and cut flowers provide a welcome splash of colour, whilst roughly hewn plinths serve as sculptural bedside tables.
 Leading off, there's a large bathroom with 2 surface-top sinks as well as a separate bath and shower.
 The same attractive grey screed tadlakt replaces tiles on all surface tops as well as on the bathroom’s floor.
 It all works really well.

-Room 2 is another cavernous double with the same kingsize double bed created by joining twin singles.
-This room is similar in size and layout to room 1 but benefits from a couple of angular easy chairs clad in white cotton.
+Room 4 is another cavernous double with the same kingsize double bed created by joining twin singles.
+This room is similar in size and layout to Room 1 but benefits from a couple of angular easy chairs clad in white cotton.
 There’s no dressing room but its bathroom is enormous with space in one corner for a hanging rack for clothes.
-You’re also treated to twin sinks and separate bath and shower, and being that bit higher you get even better views out across the surrounding fields of lucerne to the wooded slopes of the valley.
+You’re also treated to twin sinks and a separate bath and shower, and being that bit higher you get even better views out across the surrounding fields of lucerne to the wooded slopes of the valley.

 - Cots Available

 One of the most important elements of a self-catering stay is - bien entendu - the kitchen.
 And I reckon you’d be hard pushed to find a better equipped example than this.
 There's a long run of working surface, as well as a freestanding island, and window openings to both sides of the house so the room gets plenty of light.
 The feel is so gemütlich that you may find that you gravitate here in favour of the adjacent sitting room.